GPlates/GPlates/doc-python-api/pygplates_foundations.rst

    &  = R(0 \rightarrow t_{to},P_{A} \rightarrow P_{M}) \times R(t_{from} \rightarrow 0,P_{A} \rightarrow P_{M}) \\
    &  = R(0 \rightarrow t_{to},P_{A} \rightarrow P_{M}) \times R(0 \rightarrow t_{from},P_{A} \rightarrow P_{M})^{-1}

-In *pygplates*, the equivalent stage rotation can be obtained :meth:`pygplates.RotationModel.get_rotation` as:
+In pyGPlates, the equivalent stage rotation can be obtained :meth:`pygplates.RotationModel.get_rotation` as:
 ::

   rotation_model = pygplates.RotationModel(...)